-The investigations for establishing the root cause of the pressure tube leak events in KAPS-1&2 on March 11, 2016 & July 01, 2015 respectively have been completed.
+The investigations for establishing the root cause of the pressure tube leak events in Kakrapar Atomic Power Station (KAPS)-1&2 on March 11, 2016 & July 01, 2015 respectively have been completed.
 Based on the investigation, it was concluded that the event occurred due to a small amount of unlisted impurity of hydrocarbons in carbon dioxide gas used for 'Annulus Gas Monitoring System' (AGMS) for detection of leak from pressure tubes.
-The underlying causal factors were latent deficiency in the specifications of carbon-di-oxide gas used for AGMS.
+The underlying causal factor was latent deficiency in the specifications of carbon-di-oxide gas used for AGMS.
 Limit on hydrocarbon impurities in carbon dioxide gas was not specified.